josephsdavid/codata/readme.md

 # Up to date covid data
 In json form!!
 In a cron job

-Should update every day at 5 pm CST
+Should update every 6 hours, starting at midnight CST